 The Board shall designate a committee of the Board (the "Committee") to administer the Plan except in respect of Directors, for whom the full Board shall administer the Plan.
-The Committee shall consist of two or more Directors both or all of whom shall be (i) "non-employee directors" as defined in Rule 16b-3 under the Exchange Act, (ii) "independent directors" under the applicable listing standards of The NASDAQ Global Market and (iii) "outside directors" under §162(m) of the Code.
+The Committee shall consist of two or more Directors both or all of whom shall be (i) "non-employee directors" as defined in Rule 16b-3 under the Exchange Act, and (ii) "independent directors" under the applicable listing standards of The NASDAQ Global Market.